CrocSwap/CrocSwap-protocol/docs/ControlFlow.md

 ### Ambient Mints & Burns

 Ambient liquidity positions represent liquidity that's active at every price point along the curve.
-Because this liquidity never goes in or out of range there's less gas cost associated with these actions, and external staking contracts can be guaranteed that these positions continiously add liquidity across their entire lifetime.
+Because this liquidity never goes in or out of range there's less gas cost associated with these actions, and external staking contracts can be guaranteed that these positions continuously add liquidity across their entire lifetime.

 A mint action is when the user adds liquidity to the pool by creating a new position or increasing the liquidity in a previous position: